 Studies on the long-term, adverse effects from acute chlorine exposure are inconclusive with some studies showing decreased vital capacity, diffusing capacity, and total lung capacity and others showing no consistent pattern of pulmonary function deficits.

 Sloughing of the pulmonary mucosa can occur within 3 to 5 days in severe exposures leading to chemical pneumonitis that can often be complicated by secondary bacterial invasion and infection.
 Smoking and pre-existing respiratory conditions such as asthma and chronic obstructive pulmonary disease appear to increase the risk of long-term complication such as pulmonary fibrosis.

 Attempts to reduce chlorine gas exposures focus on three strategies.
 First, improved transportation safety of a large volume liquid chlorine, typically transported by rail.
 Second, development and adherence to strict industrial protocols for the use of chlorine to prevent inadvertent industrial exposure.
 Third, consumer education about the risk of mixing cleaning chemicals.
 Providers will need to educate patients exposed to chlorine gas at their homes.
 Failure to understand the risks of mixing certain solutions may lead to repeated exposures.

 Chlorine gas poisoning is usually self-limited and mostly requires supportive treatment.
 Physicians and other health professionals including nurses, EMS workers, and physician assistants can play a vital role in educating the patient on prevention of a future episode in household cases of accidental exposure resulting from of mixing chlorine/bleach with other cleaning products.
-Although rare, if the poisoning was because of a suicide attempt, evaluation by a mental health professional should proceed discharge.
-An interdisciplinary team approach to decontamination and treatment is required for best patient outcomes.
+Although rare, if the poisoning was because of a suicide attempt, evaluation by a mental health professional should proceed discharge. an interprofessional team approach to decontamination and treatment is required for best patient outcomes.
 Specialty care nurses in emergency, prehospital, and flight are involved in triage, patient monitoring, and patient education.
 They monitor and provide updates to the team.
 Pharmacists review prescribed medication and drug-drug interactions.
 [Level V]